 A message from Bill Castor, president, BFA Board of Directors…

-- Charter Renewal – BFA is a K-8 public charter school that is authorized to operate by its charter contract with the Douglas County School District.
+- Charter Renewal – BFA is a K-8 public charter school that is authorized to operate by its charter contract with the Douglas County School District (DCSD).
 We also operate a Core Knowledge, tuition-based preschool.
-Although it is semi-autonomous and has flexibility in its operations due to the waivers it received, BFA is held accountable for meeting the objectives set forth in its original charter contract.
-We are currently working hard to finalize the application to renew our charter contract.
-In fact, our highest priority continues to be the renewal of this agreement with the Douglas County School District by June 30, 2019.
-The renewal application process has been underway since last spring and we will submit it to the District in September.
-Thank you to all of the Board members, parents and staff that have worked so hard to pull the required information together.
-The charter renewal is critical to our ability to continue as one of the premier schools in this area.
+Although it is semi-autonomous and has flexibility in its operations due to the waivers it received, BFA is held accountable for meeting the objectives set forth in its charter contract.
+During the past year, our highest priority was the renewal of this agreement with the DCSD.
+The renewal process was a rigorous one and I am extremely proud of the way BFA was represented and perceived in the community.
+Ultimately, we successfully renewed our charter contract through 2024, which is a testament to the professionalism and commitment of our entire BFA community.
+Thank you to all of the Board members, parents and staff that worked so hard to ensure our continued success The renewal of this agreement will allow BFA to continue as one of the premier schools in this area for years to come.

-- Volunteerism – The commitment of our BFA administration, staff and parent community is the foundation upon which our school has been built.
-Last year we logged more than 21,500 volunteer hours, which is on par with the best we have ever done.
-Thank you to all the families who contributed toward that amazing total!
-However, what has become more pronounced is the concentration of our volunteer hours among a smaller group of our committed parents.
-This isn’t just a parochial concern about a smaller number of families carrying the majority of the load, it also impacts the number and quality of events we can have.
-Even more importantly, when it comes to carpool, it can become a safety concern.
-I am very proud of the volunteers who consistently assist with the key operations of our school, but I urge everyone not to become complacent in this regard.
-We all count on each other to maintain the high quality of our school and we can’t do it without everyone upholding their volunteer commitment.
-Thanks again to all of you who have volunteered your valuable time to help make our school such a success; and to those who have struggled to meet their commitment, I encourage you to seek out ways to help.
-There are many ways to volunteer (including projects that can be done from home, in the evening, or on weekends) and help BFA continue to be successful for our children.
+- Volunteerism –We all count on each other to maintain the high quality of our school and we can’t do it without everyone upholding their volunteer commitment.
+Thanks to all of you who have volunteered your valuable time to help make our school such a success, and to those who have struggled to meet their commitment, I encourage you to seek out ways to help.
+There are many ways to volunteer (including many that can be done from home or during evenings or weekends) and help BFA continue to be successful for our children.
 Please do your best to contribute in some small way.